pbalajiv/target-prioritisation-agent/README.md

 ## Limitations

-- The agent's reasoning quality depends on the LLM — it can occasionally miss nuances a domain expert would catch.
+- The agent's reasoning quality depends on the LLM, and so it can occasionally miss nuances a domain expert would catch.
 - OpenTargets scores aggregate heterogeneous evidence; the agent interprets these but doesn't critically evaluate the underlying study quality.
-- GTEx expression data comes from healthy donors, not diseased tissue — expression may differ in disease states.
+- GTEx expression data comes from healthy donors and not diseased tissue.
+Therefore expression may differ in disease states.
 - This is a hypothesis generation tool, not a replacement for experimental validation.

 ## Scientific context

 This project demonstrates **agentic AI for hypothesis generation** in translational science.
 The agent pattern (LLM + tool use + iterative reasoning) is applicable to many pharma workflows where a scientist currently integrates evidence from multiple databases manually.
-The approach is transparent — the agent shows its reasoning chain, making it auditable.
+The approach is transparent and the agent shows its reasoning chain, making it auditable.

+This is a work in progress and will be updated regularly as more advances are made.